EGA-archive/ega-fuse-client/README.md

 # EGA FUSE Client
 This is a Java Native Runtime (JNR) based Filesystem in Userspace (FUSE) client to access the EGA Data REST API.
-This client will allow access to authorized EGA Archive files by presenting them in a vitual directory, where they can be used like regular files, without first having to download them.
+This client will allow access to authorized EGA Archive files by presenting them in a virtual directory, where they can be used like regular files, without first having to download them.

 ## Prerequisite dependencies